aws-samples/step-functions-workflows-collection/event-driven-workflow-monitor/README.md

 ## How it works

-This example implements a so called workflow monitor task which succeeds or fails depending on events send to a custom [Amazon EventBridge](https://aws.amazon.com/eventbridge/) event bus.
+This example implements a so-called workflow monitor task which succeeds or fails depending on events send to a custom [Amazon EventBridge](https://aws.amazon.com/eventbridge/) event bus.
 The infrastructure code deploys the following sample state machine.

 ![image](./resources/statemachine.png)

 At the start of a workflow execution, a workflow monitor task is started and runs in parallel to other tasks.
 This workflow monitor task waits for callbacks triggered by events sent to Amazon EventBridge.
-For example, an error occuring somewhere in the system - outside of the workflow - might emit an error event and trigger the failure of the workflow monitor task.
+For example, an error occurring somewhere in the system - outside of the workflow - might emit an error event and trigger the failure of the workflow monitor task.

 Events are associated with workflows using a unique identifier.
 In this example we use the term ```workflowkey``` to refer to such an unique identifier.
 For example, if your event-driven architecture is processing orders, an *Order ID* might be used as ```workflowkey```.
 Step Functions workflows might handle one part of the order processing while independent services within the event-driven architecture handle other parts of the order processing.
 In such scenarios the *Order ID* can be the globally unique identifier and it can be used to associate events with workflows.